MaxSaunders/skill-tracker/README.md

 A website developed by Max Saunders

-Developed using shadcn and tailwind
+Developed using shadcn, tailwind, Auth0, reactQuery

 The purpose of this app is to be able to track the competencies of your team

 # React + TypeScript + Vite